Managing mental health in the workplace

 It paints a rather bleak picture for those attempting to manage their mental health in the workplace.

 The Equality Act protects you from being discriminated against at work.
-To get protection, if your mental health is classed as a disability you will also need to formally disclose it to your employer.
-If you think you are being discriminated against, you should raise the matter informally to try and resolve any issues.
+If your mental health is classed as a disability you will also need to formally disclose it to your employer.
+If you think you are being discriminated against.
+Raise the matter informally to try and resolve any issues.
 Your employer should have a formal grievance process should you feel that you want to take things further.

 Charity Mind is just one of the people you can seek information from if you feel you are being discriminated against.

-It doesn’t matter how much we are told to talk openly about our mental health.
+World Mental Health Day encourages us to talk openly about our mental health.
 The reality is that it all depends on how you feel you can manage this within your workplace.
 Some bosses may be incredibly supportive.
 However, not everyone is so lucky.
 Look for a confidant at work who can be your go-to person if you are having a bad day.
 Confide in HR if you feel you need extra support.
 Understand what rights you have.
-If you are pulling sickies it will be noticed so best to be as transparent as possible.

 Most of all.
 Make your own well-being and mental health a priority.

-5 Tips on how to stay well in the workplace
+5 Tips on how to look after yourself

 One of the most important things to do is to take good care of yourself.
-It’s so easy when your energy is low – you feel depressed – and not sleeping is to stop taking care of yourself.
-This is the time when you should prioritise your own wellbeing.
+It’s so easy when your energy is low – you feel depressed, anxious – and not sleeping is to stop taking care of yourself.
+This is the time when you should prioritise your own well-being.

-Stop working overtime.
-Your productivity may be suffering but working longer hours when you are already exhausted is only going to make things worse
+1. Stop working overtime.
+Your productivity may suffer.
+Working longer hours when you are already exhausted is only going to make things worse

-Relax and unwind.
+4. Relax and unwind.
 Clear your bedroom.
 Get rid of the mobile phone, laptop.
-You may be too tired to do anything, but try and find some solitude and rest
+Try and find some solitude and rest